laxsrbija/chore-manager/README.md

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.
-Icon by Adrien Coquet from Noun Project.
+Icon by [alimasykurm](https://thenounproject.com/alimasykurm/) from Noun Project.